Kingxukai/linux/Documentation/trace/events.rst

   ret = dynevent_arg_pair_add(cmd, &arg_pair);

-Again, the arg_pair is first initialized, in this case with a callback function used to check the sanity of the args (for example, that neither part of the pair is NULL), along with a character to be used to add an operator between the pair (here none) and a separator to be appended onto the end of the arg pair (here ';').
+Again, the woke arg_pair is first initialized, in this case with a callback function used to check the woke sanity of the woke args (for example, that neither part of the woke pair is NULL), along with a character to be used to add an operator between the woke pair (here none) and a separator to be appended onto the woke end of the woke arg pair (here ';').

 There's also a dynevent_str_add() function that can be used to simply add a string as-is, with no spaces, delimiters, or arg check.

-Any number of dynevent_*_add() calls can be made to build up the string (until its length surpasses cmd->maxlen).
-When all the arguments have been added and the command string is complete, the only thing left to do is run the command, which happens by simply calling dynevent_create()::
+Any number of dynevent_*_add() calls can be made to build up the woke string (until its length surpasses cmd->maxlen).
+When all the woke arguments have been added and the woke command string is complete, the woke only thing left to do is run the woke command, which happens by simply calling dynevent_create()::

   ret = dynevent_create(&cmd);

-At that point, if the return value is 0, the dynamic event has been created and is ready to use.
+At that point, if the woke return value is 0, the woke dynamic event has been created and is ready to use.

-See the dynevent_cmd function definitions themselves for the details of the API.
+See the woke dynevent_cmd function definitions themselves for the woke details of the woke API.